ampfarisaho/pathfinder/README.md

 ## Sample Project / Demo

-To see Pathfinder in action, including screen navigation, dialogs, and activity result contracts, you can check out the [sample](https://github.com/ampfarisaho/pathfinder/tree/main/sample) project.
+To see Pathfinder in action, you can check out the [sample](https://github.com/ampfarisaho/pathfinder/tree/main/sample) project.

 The sample demonstrates:

 * Compose screens and dialogs (`ComposeScreen`, `Dialog`)
 * Navigation using `Router` and `PathfinderNavigator`
-* Using `Router.launch` with single/multiple permissions contracts
 * Integration with Hilt for dependency injection
 * Back stack management and configuration change handling
-* Sending and recieving results from another screen
+* Sending and receiving results from another screen
 * Passing arguments to screens and view models

 ## Credits